Vita-Development-Suite/doc/README.md

 ### Libraries

-Additional libraries for the Vita.
+Additional libraries for the PlayStation®Vita SDK.

 For user headers, add the following to your system include search paths: